 Washing your hands correctly and multiple times a day is an important part of a healthy lifestyle.
-However, with the COVID-19 pandemic, handwashing has become an even more critical habit to help keep you and your family safe.
+However, with the COVID-19 pandemic and as we enter cold and flu season, handwashing is now an even more critical habit to help keep you and your family safe.

 Learn why washing your hands is important, how and when to do it, as well as how to get your child involved.